MrMavericknl/Stream-Cockpit/README.md

-** Note: Only use the setup.exe it has all the files it needed.
-Manual needs to be updated! **
+**Note: Only use the setup.exe found under Releases.
+It contains all the files needed.
+The manual needs to be updated!**

 Example screenshots:
 <img width="1741" height="1109" alt="image" src="https://github.com/user-attachments/assets/581ce03e-4a85-49bf-a628-42e12fc22bf1" />